 How was radiation after chemo?

 I went into radiation, which was 5 weeks, every day for 20 to 30 minutes.
 That started a couple weeks later in July, and I finished my last round on August 12th.

 Describe the hair loss

 Then just facing the possibility that I might have to go out in public with some bald spots.
-I guess through that process I realized how tied in your look is to your confidence, unfortunately, but that’s the reality of it is that people do judge you to a certain extent by the way you look.
+I guess through that process, I realized how tied in your look is to your confidence, unfortunately, but that’s the reality of it.
+People do judge you to a certain extent by the way you look.

-You feel better about yourself when you look better for most people.
-And it was definitely that for me.
+You feel better about yourself when you look better, for most people.
+It was definitely that for me.
 That was a revelation to realize how important my hair was.

 Processing the hair loss

 I didn’t realize how important my hair was until the idea of losing it all was in front of me.
 I really didn’t think it was going to be a big deal, but it was.